 Which area stands out to you the most and resonates with your heart?
 Do you need to start setting yourself up for success, giving yourself grace, or giving yourself margin?
 As you start working on yourself the stress, overwhelm and exhaustion will slowly start to fall away.

 Find both practical ideas and big-picture perspective that will inspire you to live life on purpose.
-As a wife, mother of three, and founder of the wildly successful blog MoneySavingMom.com, Crystal Paine has walked the road from barely surviving to living with intention.
+As a wife, mother of six, and founder of the wildly successful blog MoneySavingMom.com, Crystal Paine has walked the road from barely surviving to living with intention.
 With the warmth and candor of a dear friend, she shares what she’s learned along the way, helping you:

 - feel healthier and more energetic by setting priorities and boundaries